boxblinkracer/chrome-mollie/README.md

 ![Build Status](https://github.com/boxblinkracer/chrome-mollie/actions/workflows/ci_pipe.yml/badge.svg) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/boxblinkracer/chrome-mollie)

 This extension for Chrome allows you to access the Mollie test cards directly from your browser.
-No more searching online for the correct page to get the card numbers when working with Mollie ((www.mollie.com).
+No more searching online for the correct page to get the card numbers when working with Mollie (www.mollie.com).

+In the future, there might be more features added to this extension.
+Just let us know if you have any ideas.

 ## Installation